kobsio/kobs/docs/plugins/index.md

 ### `resources`

 The `resources` plugin can be used to display Kubernetes resources within a dashboard.
-The plugin requires the following options:
+The plugin can be used in the notifications or in a panel within a dashboard.

+#### Panel Options

 | Field | Type | Description | Required |
 | ----- | ---- | ----------- | -------- |